logicmagix/XTide86/README.md

 > - Improved color rendering in all panes and status bars
 > - Toggle between classic **Portcullis** and modern **GRID** visual themes or medieval listchars in init.vim
 > - Screenshots updated to showcase enhanced visuals with tools like [`btop`](https://github.com/aristocratos/btop)or [`NPalette`](https://github.com/logicmagix/NPalette)
 > - v1.1.0 Update: Added --color and --no-color flags for optional hybrid/minimal color modes.
-(Tessted on gnome-terminal)
+(Tested on gnome-terminal)

 <pre><code>